Vaginal Tearing 101

 Most of these are out of your control.

 - A BIG BABY – Big baby equals big head!
-2 ways to potentially prevent this, control your diet…and don’t make a baby with a linebacker who has a big head.
+2 ways to potentially prevent this, control your diet, as much as possible.

 - HIGH WEIGHT GAIN – eat a healthy diet, DO NOT succumb to “you’re eating for two” bandwagon.
 Check out this Prenatal Nutritional Infographic from What to Expect.